jaijuneja/PyTLDR/README.md

 ## Usage

-A more complex sample program using the PyTLDR module can be found at `https://github.com/jaijuneja/reddit-nlp/blob/master/example.py`.
-Here we outline a basic word counter application.
+A simple sample program using the PyTLDR module can be found at `https://github.com/jaijuneja/PyTLDR/blob/master/example.py`

 In its current form, this module contains three distinct implementations of automatic text summarization: